celery/pytest-celery/docs/getting-started/examples/django.rst

 For the purposes of this example, we will focus on the setup and configuration side of things.

 .. warning::
     Django support is currently experimental.
-Please :ref:`report <getting-started_help>` any issues you encounter.
+Please :ref:`report <help>` any issues you encounter.

 Breakdown
 =========